coffeeroaster/unstoppable-web2.0/README.md

 $ npm install -g skynet-cli
 ## send it to skynet!
 $ skynet-cli dbout.zip
-## Take special note of the URL!
+## Take special note of the URL.
+This value will be used as **BACKUP_SKYNET_URL**
 ```
 #### Tell Unstoppable Stack to load it up next time.
-update docker-compose.yml , akash/deploy-sample.yml.
-You can see an example in the provided
+update docker-compose.yml and akash/deploy-sample.yml environment variables section and update **BACKUP_SKYNET_URL** with the value from the previous step.

 #### Shutdown and destroy your entire deployment
 ```